Carl Craig

 Carl Craig (born May 22, 1969) is an American electronic music producer, DJ, and founder of the record label Planet E Communications.
 He is known as a leading figure and pioneer in the second wave of Detroit techno artists during the late 1980s and early 1990s.
 He has recorded under his given name in addition to a variety of aliases, including Psyche, BFC, and Innerzone Orchestra.

-Craig has remixed a variety of artists including Manuel Göttsching, Maurizio, Theo Parrish, Tori Amos, and Depeche Mode.
+Craig's early releases were collected on the 1996 compilation Elements 1989–1990.
+He has released several studio albums, beginning with Landcruising (1995).
+Craig has also remixed a variety of artists including Manuel Göttsching, Maurizio, Theo Parrish, Tori Amos, and Depeche Mode.
 He was nominated for the 2008 Grammy Award for Best Remixed Recording for his remix of the Junior Boys track "Like a Child."
 He has released collaborative recordings with Moritz von Oswald (2008's Recomposed) and Green Velvet (2015's Unity).

 Early life

 Carl Craig was born in Detroit, Michigan, on May 22, 1969.
 His mother was a teacher's assistant and his father was a post office worker.
 He attended Cooley High School, where he developed an interest in music.
 He learned to play guitar and later became interested in club music through his cousin Doug Craig, who worked lighting for Detroit area parties.
 After hearing Derrick May's radio show on WJLB, Craig began experimenting with recording on a dual-deck cassette player.
 Craig met someone who knew May and passed along a tape of some of his home studio productions.